krishamaze/AgentSystem/memory/system/decisions/architectural.md

 **NEW PROTOCOL:** Before diagnosing bugs, use repomix or similar tools to understand full context.

-## Learning: 2025-10-19 19:58 - Repomix Analysis Success
-**FINDING:** factory.ts already has correct GeminiClient instantiation
-- Line: return new GeminiClient(this.geminiKey);
-- Status: No constructor bug in factory

-**REMAINING QUESTION:** What is the actual Gemini error user is experiencing?
-- Need user clarification on specific failure mode
-- May be API key, runtime error, or configuration issue

 ## Learning: 2025-10-19 20:06 - Communication Protocol
 **CRITICAL USER FEEDBACK:**